hannaheow/DONE/README.md

 - add spreadsheet of measure status
 - add list of decisions about git repo
 - add list of git and R resources
+- send github workplan to gl
-- send out github workplan
+- send github workplan to team (inc scheduling)
 - cover letter for dsi job
 - apply for dsi job